-Sean Scott McCracken has played historical figures on stage such as Bobby Kennedy, and inspiring characters including Dr. Berger in a stage production of ORDINARY PEOPLE.
+S. Scott McCracken has played historical figures on stage such as Bobby Kennedy, and inspiring characters including Dr. Berger in a stage production of ORDINARY PEOPLE.
 Other characters in his repertoire are uncertain heroes like Kent Erickson in FROM THE WOODS, featured in Cannes 2014 Short Corner.
-Show up for one of McCracken’s performances and what you’ll get is classic Leading Man swagger buoyed by still waters.
+Show up for one of McCracken’s performances and what you’ll get is classic Leading Man swagger distilled through brooding eyes.
 Coming from a large family, he draws upon those layers complicated by loyal blood ties.
 “Life was good at a young age.
 Lots of love, adventure, security.
 Then it just evaporated.
 We had the biggest house on the block, an empty pantry, and few unbroken rules.
 I kept my feet close to the ground to prevent being embarrassed by the holes in the bottoms of my shoes.
 That’s probably when my acting started, out of necessity.”
 Acting wasn’t just concealment.
-Sean Scott and his siblings had been mucking about with characters from early on.
-Sneaking out with their father’s camcorder, they remade sketches like “Homie the Clown” from IN LIVING COLOR and “Hanz and Franz” from SATURDAY NIGHT LIVE.
-The McCrackens recreated action sequences, fearless stunts, weapon play, and splashed classic gore red Karo syrup in any scene possible.
-When the older McCrackens left home, Sean Scott turned to video journaling and collaboration with friends from high school, to college, creating short films and experimental documentaries.
+S. Scott and his siblings had been mucking about with characters from early on, sneaking out with their father’s camcorder, they remade sketches like “Homie the Clown” from IN LIVING COLOR and “Hanz and Franz” from SATURDAY NIGHT LIVE.
+The McCracken brothers recreated action sequences, fearless stunts, weapon play, and splashed classic gore red Karo syrup in any scene possible.
+When the older McCrackens left home, Scott turned to video journaling and collaboration with friends from high school, to college, creating short films and experimental documentaries.
 Sharing his stories and adventures came by instinct; he just needed to uphold his intent by living an interesting life.